tathagata/tdd-js-goodparts/README.md

 ![BookCover](http://akamaicovers.oreilly.com/images/9780596517748/lrg.jpg "Book cover")

-I loose motivation for reading programming books as soon as I can barely walk in that language and never go back to doing a cover to cover reading.
+I lose motivation for reading programming books as soon as I can barely walk in that language and never go back to doing a cover to cover reading.
 I am a big fan of Coursera and like how they make the videos interactive with quizes.
 That allows you to validate your assumptions and